loghasuha/cyclistic/README.md

 # **Cyclistic Case Study**
 This case study is about a company Cyclistic, a bike-sharing company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-My job is to analyse the scenario and produce a report on how casual riders and annual members use cyclistic bikes differently.
-I used recent twelve month data to analyse the scenario.
+My job is to analyse the report on how casual riders and annual members use cyclistic bikes differently and suggest some recommendations to increase annual members.

 ## **Links**
 + [**Data**](https://github.com/loghasuha/cyclistic/tree/main/data) - 12 months csv file